Ryan Swope

-Ryan Swope (born September 20, 1990) is a former American football wide receiver.
-He was drafted by the Arizona Cardinals in the 2013 NFL Draft.
+Ryan Swope (born September 20, 1990) is an American former football wide receiver.
+He was selected by the Arizona Cardinals in the 2013 NFL draft.

 College career

-As a sophomore at Texas A&M in 2010, Swope and Jeff Fuller both broke Rod Bernstine’s 24 year-old school single-season receptions record with 72.
+As a sophomore at Texas A&M in 2010, Swope and Jeff Fuller both broke Rod Bernstine's 24-year-old school single-season receptions record with 72.
 As a junior the following season, Swope broke his own record for receptions and set the record for single-season receiving yards with 89 catches for 1,207 yards.
 He also had 11 receiving touchdowns that year, which at the time was the second highest single-season total on school history.
 As a senior in 2012, he set the school record for career receptions with 252.
 Although his single-season yardage record has since been broken by Mike Evans, his season and career reception records both still stand.

 Swope was also a sprinter, with a personal best of 10.70 seconds in the 100 meters.

 Professional career

-Swope was drafted in the 6th round of the 2013 NFL Draft by the Arizona Cardinals.
+Swope was selected in the sixth round of the 2013 NFL draft by the Arizona Cardinals.

 On July 25, 2013, the Cardinals announced that Swope was placed on the reserve/retired list due to ongoing concussion issues.